 - The Centre has allocated Rs.9,200 crore for the National Social Assistance Programme, a plan that offers pension for senior citizens who are in need.
 This allocation is an increase of Rs.300 crore in comparison to the Rs.8,900 crore that was allocated last year.

-The Finance Minister of India, Arun Jaitley, in the Union Budget 2018 has clarified that the government will lay special focus on the rural segments of the country.
+The Former Finance Minister of India, Arun Jaitley, in the Union Budget 2018 has clarified that the government will lay special focus on the rural segments of the country.
 The various measures on this front include:

 - In the case of infrastructure, the government will focus on roads in rural regions.
 The government is also looking to encourage private investments for infrastructure projects through Alternative Investment Funds (AIFs) and Infrastructure Investment Trusts (InvITs).
 The proposed spending for the rural infrastructure development is Rs.14.34 lakh crore.